-Due to COVID-19 safety precautions, PMHA did not hold in-person public meetings in April 2022, as were typically held in prior non-pandemic effected years, to develop and discuss ideas for the 2023 Annual Plan.
-Instead, surveys were distributed to all Public Housing residents, with the option to mail it back in, place it in the office drop box, or scan/photograph and email it to Carolyn Budd.
-The survey was also emailed to all residents for which PMHA had current email addresses, via Survey Monkey, and the link to the survey on SurveyMonkey was put onto PMHA's social media pages (Facebook, Twitter, and Instagram).
-Residents were invited to participate in the survey from March 14, 2022 through April 14, 2022.
-A total of 55 households participated in the survey.
+PMHA distributed surveys online and in paper format to all Public Housing residents to develop ideas for the 2024 Annual Plan.
+The survey was emailed to all residents for which PMHA had current email addresses, via Survey Monkey, and the link to the survey on SurveyMonkey was put onto PMHA's social media pages.
+Residents who preferred to utilize a paper survey were provided the option to mail it back in, place it in the office drop box, or scan/photograph and email it to Carolyn Budd, Special Programs Manager.
+Residents were invited to participate in the survey from April 26, 2023 through May 24, 2023.
+A total of 54 households participated in the survey.
 Records of all survey responses are kept at the PMHA main office.

-The final draft of the 2022 MTW Plan was made available for public review on August 12, 2022, with a public hearing held on September 12, 2022.
+The final draft of the 2023 MTW Plan was made available for public review on August 12, 2023, with a public hearing held on September 11, 2023.